-In the previous post, we talked about how to write a Bash script, and we saw how Bash scripting is awesome.
+In the previous post, we talked about how to write a Bash script, and we saw how Bash scripting is incredible.

 Table of Contents